Tag Archives: downhill

 It’s a perfect time of the year to jump on a fatty and hit a Minnesota trail.

-Why choose outdoor activities?
+Why choose outdoor adventures?

-Move more with low-risk Minnesota winter activities.
+Enjoy more with low-risk Minnesota winter adventures

-In general, any activity that allows you to keep a social distance of at least 6 feet (2 meters) from others is lower-risk.
 Here in Minnesota, a winter wonderland pursuits, consider moving with these low-risk outdoor activities to stay healthy and safe.
 Again, use the current Minnesota Bike/Hike Guide, with all the maps, to find a place to enjoy the following hobbies.

-• Downhill and/or cross country skiing
+Downhill and/or cross-country skiing

 What goes up must come down.
 Descending on your road bike can be fun and safe if you learn some basic skills.